 Because the government often pays our fees, our clients usually pay nothing!

 The Freedom of Information Act (FOIA) ensures public access to government documents.
 But there can be no meaningful access without judicial enforcement.
-Therefore, anyone with an unsuccessful FOIA request may sue the government and have a federal court review the request and possibly enforce it.
+Therefore, anyone with an unsuccessful FOIA request may sue the government and request that a federal court enforce it.
 In many cases, the court may even award attorneys fees to the requesting party.
 In other words, if a FOIA suit is successful, the government may be compelled to pay the attorneys fees and case expenses of the party who brought the lawsuit — our clients usually pay nothing!

 FOIA was enacted in 1966, amended in 1974 and, most recently, strengthened in 2007 to allow prevailing parties to obtain fees and costs.
 FOIA’s basic purpose is to promote government transparency and accountability.
 The text of FOIA is relatively short and can be found at 5 U.S.C. § 552.
 Most states have their own version of FOIA, commonly referred to as Open Records, Open Meetings, Open Government or Sunshine Laws.

 FOIA assumes an open government.
 Accordingly, government records will normally be accessible to the public.
 However, there are some documents and information held by the government that may be kept confidential.
 As such, FOIA provides nine categories of information that are exempt from disclosure.
 But these exemptions are not mandatory.
 In other words, an agency can choose to release a record that is covered by an exemption.
 Some exemptions are more commonly relied upon than others, many agencies rely on more than one exemption when withholding documents and some courts will treat certain exemptions differently than others.